Kiko fizzles out north of Hawaiian Islands as threats of large waves, rip currents dwindle

-Kiko was downgraded from a hurricane to a tropical storm late Monday night local time.
+Kiko had been downgraded from a hurricane to a tropical storm late Monday night after undergoing rapid weakening as the storm system spun close to Hawaii.

 Watch: Waves crash onshore at Hawaiian Paradise Park